Bristol Weekend Getaway Ideas (Incl. Good Food)

 Stroud Farmers’ Market

-It got very vibrant every Saturday.
+It gets very vibrant (and crowded) every Saturday.
 Up to 90 stalls selling fresh local produce, meat and cheese, bakeries and pastries, colourful flowers, antiques, art crafts, accessories…all you can name.
 By far the best farmers’ market I’ve seen in the UK.

 If you like whole food, check out Loose also.
 It’s a plastic-free shop where you scoop your desired quantity of food.
 They have a selection of VintageMary stuffs — good price, high quality!

 You may find it difficult to resist the sweet treats or hot sausage rolls from the market, but leave some room for The Corner House.
-They have burgers, salads, sharing platters at a fairly reasonable price.
+They have burgers, salads, sharing platters at an attractive price.

 Pulled pork burger £15